 Beloved Matron Jo Rogers retires from Cransley Hospice.
 Heather Cook steps up from her role as Patient and Family Liaison Worker to lead the care delivered in the in-patient unit.

-Due to the impact of the pandemic and rising food costs, the Cransley Hospice Coffee Shop sadly closes its doors.
-The Trust has exciting plans for the future of this unit (watch this space!)
+Due to the impact of the pandemic and rising food costs, the Cransley Hospice Coffee Shop sadly closed its doors.

 Paul Humphrey takes over as the Chair of Trustees to secure the future of both the Trust and of local hospice care.
 Together with the fundraising team, an ambitious 5-year strategy is approved, to increase the income raised to £2 million by 2025/26, funding additional care and local services.